 Classes you currently teach: BodyPump, RPM, SPRINT

 What led you to group fitness?
 I was an active child, who played high school soccer and clarinet in marching band.
 College slowed me down physically, so I started exercising to fight the “freshman 10” (average weight gain by college students their first year).
 There weren’t many group exercise classes back in the early 1980′s in Waco, Texas, but I jogged and took Jazzercise at a local church.
 The instructor was a college professor from the PE Department.
 She talked me into teaching for her company.
 I felt so much better after returning to an active lifestyle!
 More energy.
 More focus.
 More alive.
 As soon as I finished my business degree, I went straight for a master’s in exercise physiology.
 My first few jobs were in corporate fitness as a personal trainer and group exercise instructor for prison staff, including training special operations response teams.
-I quickly promoted to management, but kept participating as a prison response team member and teaching group exercise after work at local gyms.
+I was quickly promoted to management, but kept participating as a prison response team member and teaching group exercise after work at local gyms.

 How do you spend your time outside of the gym?
 Family, with a new husband, two teenagers as well as a grown daughter, and two Wheaten Terriers.
 Working at my day job, hospital management for the Federal Bureau of Prisons.
 Studying Interior Design at AACC for my retirement career.
 Home improvement.
 Travel.
 Photography.
 Road cycling.
 Kayaking, when there is time.